Introducing – Andrew David Barker

-Little did I know, that the groom-to-be, was fellow aspiring author and bag carrier, Andrew D Barker.
+Little did I know that the groom-to-be was fellow aspiring author and bag carrier, Andrew D Barker.
 We discussed his then project – a short story called, The Fin – and his love of movies, music and the occasional beer.
-After reading the short story, I was really excited to hear that his first novel was nearing completion and couldn’t wait to read it (my small review here.)
+After reading the short story, I was excited to hear that his first novel was nearing completion and couldn’t wait to read it (my small review of The Electric here.)

-What a great read it is, I would encourage you to get your hands on a copy.
+What a great read it is.
+I would encourage you to get your hands on this Barker masterpiece.
 It is available on Amazon as an eBook.

 I also wanted to do something that was just me.
-It wouldn’t have anyone else involved; it didn’t take a great number of people, equipment and money to see it done.
-It was just me, at my desk, creating, without any budgetary constraints, or outside interference.
+I wouldn’t have anyone else involved; it didn’t take a great number of people, equipment and money to see it done.
+Just me at my desk, creating, without any budgetary constraints or outside interference.
 Once I started, I felt the most creatively satisfied I have ever felt before in my life.

 It took me a year and a half to complete, and I’ll never go back now.
 Writing novels is what I want to do.
 I want to make another film one day, but this is really what I want to do with my time on this rock.

-What is a typical writing day for you?
+What is a typical writing day for Andrew Barker the Author?

 Are you a plotter or a pantser (how does your story start, then evolve?)

-I don’t really plot anything out, unless it’s a screenplay.
+I don’t really plot anything out unless it’s a screenplay.
 I tend to think about an idea for a long, long time.
-I keep going over it in my mind, and I make notes, but it can take a while before I’m actually ready to sit down and write.
-I turned The Electric over in my mind for a couple of years before I sat down to write, and even when I did I wrote 26,000 words in the wrong direction and had to start all over again.
-But that said, with The Electric I didn’t plot it out.
+It is just mulled over it in my mind while I make notes, but it can take a while before I’m actually ready to sit down and write.
+I turned The Electric over in my mind for a couple of years before I sat down to write, and even when I did, I wrote 26,000 words in the wrong direction and had to start all over again.
+But that said, with The Electric, I didn’t plot it out.
 I had my set up and just let my characters guide me.
 I believe this is the best way to work.
 At least, it seems to be for me.

 I just wish I had gotten a proper education and perhaps gone to University to study English.
 But then, I’m happy now how things turned out.
 I write by instinct, pretty much.
-I don’t know if what I’m doing is correct, in terms of form and structure, but if it feels right to me, then I’m happy.
+I don’t know if what I’m doing is correct in terms of form and structure, but if it feels right to me, then I’m happy.
 I’ve never really learned to do anything properly.
-I taught myself to play guitar.
-My dad plays and he taught me the basic cords, but after that I just found the stuff that worked for me.
+I taught myself to play the guitar.
+My dad plays, and he taught me the basic chords, but after that, I just found the stuff that worked for me.
 I still don’t even know the names of most of the cords I play, and I’ve been playing for twenty years.
 I’ve just never been interested.
 I made a feature film and could never be bothered to learn how to work the camera properly.

-Still if I could go back and tell my younger self something about writing it would be to be true to myself, to try and not write like such and such a writer, but to write with my own voice.
-For The Electric that voice turned out to be the way my friends and I used to speak to one another when we were kids.
-I felt real to me.
+Still, if I could go back and tell my younger self something about writing, it would be to be true to myself, to try and not write like such and such a writer, but to write with my own voice.
+For The Electric, that voice turned out to be the way my friends and I used to speak to one another when we were kids.
+It felt real to me.
 It was a truth I’d never written before.
 I say truthful because it was entirely me.

 I don’t know.
 I’m still figuring all this out.
 Marketing is an eternal mystery to me.

-What are you currently working on and when will we see it?
+What is Mr Barker currently working on, and when will we see it?

 I’m actually about to start writing a Christmas ghost story – even though it’s spring – which will be my first commissioned work for a publisher.
 It’ll be a short story and will appear in an anthology of such stories, which will come out in time for the festivities.
 I’ve also just finished writing a screenplay with filmmaker David Bryant – a real 1970’s Exorcist/Omen style horror.
 As for the next novel, I’m going to start writing that in the summer.
 I’ve been playing around with four or five ideas for the past year or more, and I think I now know which one I’m going for, although it could change yet.
 When will that be finished… who knows?

 Not at all.
 I wish authors were seen more like filmmakers.
 Kubrick made war films, sci-fi, dystopia, period drama… horror.
 Spielberg’s the same.
-Can an author not play in such a vast sand pit?
+Can an author not play in such a vast sandpit?
 Some do.
-I admire authors like Michael Chabon and Paul Auster who often play with genre and subvert it.
+I admire authors like Michael Chabon and Paul Auster, who often play with genre and subvert it.
 Stephen King goes far, far beyond his supposed trappings as just a ‘horror novelist’ – he’s written in every kind of genre there is, pretty much.
 Obviously, I have a great interest in film, have made one, and would like to make more one day.
 It’s all storytelling.
-Some ideas I have I know are novels, some are perhaps films.
-I see it all as one work.
+Some ideas I have I know are novels, and some are perhaps films.

 I couldn’t exist without music.
-I was in bands when I was younger.
-Even got signed and made a single once.
+I was in bands when I was younger and even got signed to release a single once.
 We were a pretty big deal in my hometown for about five minutes.
-It all imploded though.
-Shame, we had some good tunes.
+It all imploded, though.
+Shame we had some good tunes.
 My singer, Chris Topliss, was a very good songwriter.
 Still is, I’m sure.
-Anyway, I still play guitar, but I’m more of a bedroom player now, and nowhere near as competent as I once was.
+Anyway, I still play the guitar, but I’m more of a bedroom player now, and nowhere near as competent as I once was.
 However, last year I actually wrote and recorded a few songs with a mate of mine, Rhys Morris.
-I went to school with Rhys and we were in bands together back then, and we also did the music for my film together.
+I went to school with Rhys, and we were in bands together back then, and we also made the music for my film together.
 These were the first songs I’d written for about a decade though.
 I might throw them out on the internet one of these days.

 Your top 5 artists or bands

-They change all the time, depending on my mood, but the ones I always come back to are – in no particularly order –
+They change all the time, depending on my mood, but the ones I always come back to are – in no particular order –

 White boy rock!
 I was born out of time.
 I often feel nostalgic for times and places I didn’t even live in, and music can take me there.
 But then, so can writing.

-Stay informed by checking out his regular blog: Andrew’s blog
+Stay informed by checking out his regular blog: Andrew Barker’s blog

 That’s all folks.
 A big thanks to Andrew for agreeing to be interviewed.
 We look forward to many more great works off the Barker laptop.